 We encourage broad community engagement at the inception of, and throughout the delivery of a project.
 We also encourage ongoing engagement with Local Aboriginal Land Councils and Aboriginal corporations and groups.

-We support our partners in delivering greater participation through hiring targeted roles, offering training and apprenticeships, and engaging certified Aboriginal-owned suppliers or service providers.
-We see the results of their collaboration with artists, designers and cultural performances in many of the projects delivered.
+We support our partners in delivering greater participation through hiring targeted roles, offering training and apprenticeships, and engaging certified Aboriginal-owned suppliers or service providers; and we see the results of their collaboration with artists, designers and cultural performances in many of the projects delivered.

-PSG Holdings is a 100% Indigenously owned business, with a quarter of staff being of Indigenous heritage.
-We are proud to have worked with PSG Holdings to repair and make safe the former Wickham School of Arts building in Honeysuckle.
+PSG Holdings is a 100% Indigenous-owned business, with a quarter of staff being of Indigenous heritage.
+We are proud to have worked with PSG Holdings to repair and make safe the former Wickham School of Arts building in Honeysuckle, Newcastle.

 The construction and services company aims to increase Indigenous participation through both direct employment of Indigenous people and sub-contracting of Indigenous-owned businesses, or those with high levels of Indigenous employment.